 Multnomah Whiskey Library

 Whether you’re a whiskey aficionado or novice, you should seek out the unmarked entrance to downtown’s Multnomah Whiskey Library.
-The roomy bar, with its leather chairs and wood-paneled walls, feels like private lounge.
-It retains some of that exclusive ambience, especially when members skip the perennial line to access reserved seats.
+The roomy bar, with its leather chairs and wood-paneled walls, feels like a private lounge.
+It retains some of that exclusive ambiance, especially when members skip the perennial line to access reserved seats.
 The wait is worth it, though.
 Once inside, request a recommendation from the collection of 1,500+ bottles of whiskey and other spirits.
 Not up for the wait?
 Try the Green Room, downstairs from the library.

 Portland’s Best Themed Bars

 Take a break from the real world with the help of these seven themed bars in Portland, where ambiance is just as important as the menu.

 If you’re in the mood for great beer and a fantastic meal, these spots serve the best pub food in Portland.

 Some of Portland’s most destination-worthy bars just happen to be attached to some of the coolest hotels in town.
 Here’s where to check in for the night.